ANU puts quantum random numbers online

 Last year, Oxford university demonstrated the use of quantum fluctuations to generate random numbers.
 Now, the Australian National University has gone a step further – putting its quantum-generated random numbers online.

-And for researchers also know, this can be a pain in the neck for researchers working at quantum scales – so that it creates measurable interference in devices like gravity wave detectors.
+And this can be a pain in the neck for researchers working at quantum scales – so that it creates measurable interference in devices like gravity wave detectors.

 Team member Dr Thomas Symul explains: “Vacuum noise is one of the ultimate sources of randomness because it is intrinsically broadband and its unpredictability is guaranteed by quantum theory.
 Because of this, we are able to generate billions of random numbers every second.”